Frequently Asked Questions

 Q: Will the new Y offer childcare?

-A: Yes, we will continue to provide two dedicated preschool spaces as well as host a portion of our summer camps and afterschool care in the new Y. We will continue to offer and expand our programming for kids throughout Lane County utilizing schools and other sites where programming is most accessible to families.
+A: Yes, we will continue to provide two dedicated preschool spaces as well as host a portion of our summer camps and afterschool care in the new Y. We will also offer expanded drop-in child care while members and guests are using the facility.
+We will continue to offer and expand our programming for kids throughout Lane County utilizing schools and other sites where programming is most accessible to families.

 Q: Will there be more parking?